Residual Finiteness Growth in Virtually Nilpotent Groups: Residual finiteness growth of nilpotent Lie rings

-In this subsection, we will proof the following result, which is the first point of Proposition \ref{prop_corr_ideal_normal}. \begin{prop} Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
-There exist constants $M_1>0$ such that if $I \lhd_f L$, then there exists a normal subgroup $N \subset I$ of $G$ such that $[G:N] \leq M_1[L:I]$. \end{prop} Below, we will construct from $I$ a set $I_G$.
-This set will turn out to be both an ideal and a normal subgroup.
-We show that setting $N = I_G$ provides the proof of the proposition above. \begin{df} Let $X \subset L$ be a finite subset, then the basic Lie bracket $q$ of length $1$ are exactly the elements of $X$.
+\begin{prop} Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
+There exists a constant $M_1>0$ such that if $I \lhd_f L$, then there exists a normal subgroup $N \subset I$ of $G$ such that $[G:N] \leq M_1[L:I]$.
+Furthermore, if $H \leq \Aut(L^\Q)$ and $L$ and $I$ are $H$-invariant, then $N$ can be chosen $H$-invariant. \end{prop} \begin{rem} The normal subgroup $N$ provided by the proof of this proposition will be an LR-group. \end{rem} This result will be derived from the Baker-Campbell-Hausdorff formula. \begin{df} Let $X \subset L$ be a finite subset, then the basic Lie bracket $q$ of length $1$ are exactly the elements of $X$.
 Inductively, the basic Lie bracket $q$ of length $l \geq 2$ in $X$ are those of the form $q = [q_1,q_2]_L$ where $q_1$ and $q_2$ are basic Lie brackets of length $l_1$ and $l_2$ with $l = l_1 + l_2$. \end{df} \begin{nota} Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
 Recall that the Baker-Campbell-Hausdorff formula dictates that

 and